MarioBian/ck-components/README.md

 1. Go to your git bash
 2. Make sure you are in the tight project ck-Components and that you're standing in main
 3. Use git pull, this will pull down all of the recent changes that are made, if there are any to you locally.
-4. Use git status to make sure that you have pull everything correctly.
+4. Use git status to make sure that you have pull everything correctly

+## Usage

+This simple guide will help you understand how to use this repo.